 Likely Cost to US Consumers and Businesses of a National Railroad Strike

-The following is a summary of an analysis of the potential costs to US consumers and businesses of a railroad strike that could have occurred Friday, September 16, 2022 shortly after midnight.
+The following is a summary of an analysis of the potential costs to US consumers and businesses of a railroad strike that could have occurred shortly after midnight on Friday, September 16, 2022.
 It was prepared by Patrick L. Anderson, principal & CEO of Anderson Economic Group LLC, and Tina Dhariwal, Senior Analyst.

 Much of the analysis was completed before a tentative settlement was announced in the early morning today (Thursday).
 As the potential for a strike or similar disruption remains, and given the prominent role played by Congress and the Administration, we are releasing the results.

 Information and Methodology